GirlsCodersWarsaw/stripe_clerk/README.md

 Instalation
 ============

-To install Stripe, you need to update sales_clerk version:
+To install Stripe, you need to update sales_clerk version.

-1. Enter your app's root and run:

-  git pull and bundle???

 This will implement the following changes: